Billy-Dickson/Billy-Dickson.github.io/_tabs/about.md

 ### Internet Of Things

-I'm currently using a [Hubitat Bridge](https://hubitat.com/), but I'm thinking of moving onto the  [Home Assistant](https://www.home-assistant.io/) ecosystem (after the chip shortage isn't a thing).
+~~I'm currently using a [Hubitat Bridge](https://hubitat.com/), but I'm thinking of moving onto the  [Home Assistant](https://www.home-assistant.io/) ecosystem (after the chip shortage isn't a thing)~~

+**November 2024** That's me moved completely to a [Home Assistant](https://www.home-assistant.io/) ([Yellow](https://www.home-assistant.io/yellow/)), everything is snappier, there is a bit of a learning curve, but I'm managing and I'm quite enjoying learning.

 I also have an interest in Smart Lighting and Smart Heating using a mobile applications such as Amazon or Google Home for control.

 ### Music

 I’ve got a pretty eclectic taste: 80’s Alternative, Goth, Metal to The Smiths, NIN, The Ramones, Bauhaus, Portishead, [Attrition UK](https://attritionuk.bandcamp.com/) to name but a few.
 I've played bass guitar in various bands when I was younger and still enjoy playing now and again, either on my own, or jamming with friends.

+This year, I've decided to spend more time seeing live bands with some of my mates, as I was really enjoy it, my good friend Danny has recently started a blog about his gigging exploits [here](https://www.gig-antics.live).
+He also asked me to write a wee paragraph about some of my gig antics from back in the day, you can read all about it [here](https://www.gig-antics.live/post/introducing-peni-goth-bill), it includes a photo of a much younger me, playing bass guitar  and having a cigarette (thankfully I don’t smoke now).

 My current favourites band at the moment are [Amyl and the Sniffers](https://www.amylandthesniffers.com/), feel free to check them out on Youtube if you have the time.